What to Ask a Contractor Before a Renovation

 Renovation schedules can be notoriously difficult to manage, so ask plenty of details about the project’s timeline.

 - How long will it take?
-Ask for an estimated renovation duration, but remember that the timeline may change and delays often occur.
+Ask for an estimated renovation duration, but remember that the timeline might change, and delays often occur.

 - What’s the daily schedule onsite?
-Understanding the daily work schedule can help you plan your own schedule, or even determine if you need to move out of your home for the renovation.
+Understanding the daily work schedule can help you plan your own schedule, or even determine if you need to move out of your home during the renovation.

 - How will you protect my home and property during construction?
-Get details on specifics like how the contractor will protect your floors or keep dust out of the rest of your home during the project.
+Get details on specifics such as how the contractor will protect your floors or keep dust out of the rest of your home during the project.

 Budget, bids and payment terms